General information

 Module aim (aims)

-• Presentation of the traditional and modern wine production in Central Europe in the geo-science perspective.
+Presentation of the traditional and modern wine production in Central Europe from the geo-science perspective.

-• Focus on the environmental factors (wine-yards geography, geology, climate, relief, soil cover) affecting cultivation and production of particular red and white wine sorts
+• Focus on the environmental factors (wine yards geography, geology, climate, relief, soil cover) affecting the cultivation and production of particular red and white wine sorts

 • Wine tourism (eno-tourism) as a segment of the present environmental tourism industry